Great Stirrup Cay: Graves

 Two people are buried on the island, both in a fenced grassy area near the visitor's center.
 Allan Bertram was a Royal Navy captain who owned the island and when he died in 1834 requested burial there.
 The main swimming area, Bertram's Cove, is named after him.
 Elizabeth Wright Braden Hixson was a passenger on a passing ship who died in 1838.
 She was then interred on the island.

 Flora and fauna

 The most common tree on the island is the coconut palm, which produces a cloudy milk and a sweet meat used in many island recipes.
-Another fruit-bearing tree is the Sea Grape.
+Another fruit-bearing tree is the sea grape.

 Wildlife

 Some of the creatures found on the island include several different varieties of lizard and land crab.
-Gulls, frigates, and sanderlings are the most prevalent bird species.
+Gulls, frigatebirds, and sanderlings are the most prevalent bird species.

 Great Stirrup Cay is a protected marine life sanctuary, and removal of anything from the water is strictly prohibited.